novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-123.md

 "You already told him?"

 "These days, he finds your stories very interesting.
 So, I explained what I heard from you in my own way.
-That the cloud service allows you to work anytime, anywhere."
+That the cloud service allows anyone to develop anything, anytime, anywhere."

 "Wow, I must do well for your reputation's sake."

 Lee Hyun-woo's eyes sparkled in response to Kim Ah-young's words.

-"Originally, Guseong was also a company that provided cloud services."
+'Originally, Guseong was also a company that provided cloud services.'

 Specifically, Guseong System, where Kim Tae-hyun was a registered director, would handle the cloud service.